-2. Pick a point on the table and select the two (or three, or n) fish to be sampled whose noses are closest to the chosen point.
+- f.
+Number of fish in your sample / Number of slings = Number of fish to sample in each sling (n). - 2.
+For each sling, pick a point on the table and select n fish to be sampled whose noses are closest to the chosen point.
 Do not choose a point that is close to the edge of the table as the large fish tend to spread/extend out to the edge of the table and choosing a spot here would favour the larger fish.